c9/docs.c9.io/src/tutorials/creating_new_project.md

 #### Clone from URL

-The second option for creating a new project is to clone one from url.
-The url would be, for example, the url of a Github project such as [cloud9-coffeescript-example](https://github.com/fjakobs/cloud9-coffeescript-example)
+The second option for creating a new project is to clone one from URL.
+The URL would be, for example, the URL of a Github project such as [this one](https://github.com/fjakobs/cloud9-coffeescript-example)

 Let's clone this project.
-When you click on **Clone from URL**, you are taken to this screen:
+When you click on **Clone from URL**, you're taken to this screen:
 ![Options for cloning a project](./images/cloneProjectOptions.png)

 Paste the above GitHub URL in the textbox labeled **Source URL**.
 If you have a premium account, you can choose who has access to your project.
 For regular users, the new project will be public.